leewis101/ite8291r2ctl/README.md

 # What is it?

 A utility controlling ITE Device(8291) Rev 0.02 RGB keyboard backlight in Linux.
+The keyboard control code is ported from [tongfang-utility](https://github.com/kirainmoe/tongfang-utility).

 # Compatibility